 - Health And Safety Legislation For Offices

-- No Win No Fee Office Accident Claims
+- Make A No Win No Fee Office Accident Claim Today

 A work-related accident in an office is an unwanted occurrence that takes place in an office environment.
 It results in a worker becoming injured or made ill.
 For instance, an employee could trip on a loose wire and break their kneecap.

-An office may seem like a less hazardous environment to work in than a building site or factory.
-However, it is important that offices are safe environments in which to work.
-In an office-based work environment, the following health and safety regulations should be practised.
+It is important that offices are safe environments in which to work.
+In an office-based work environment, the following health and safety regulations should be practiced.
 This is to safeguard workers from workplace accidents and injuries.

 The Health and Safety at Work etc. Act (HASAWA) 1974